dustinpfister/blog_posts/_posts/threejs-webgl.md

 ## 4 - Conclusion

 Even if a client does support webgl that does not mean that all the webgl features will work as expected.
-For example I have noticed that on raspberry pi webgl support is fairly poor, at least out of the box.
 A simple check if webgl is there or not will result in a true response with a simple feature test for webgl alone, but things will still not render as expected.

+Also when it comes to trying to get things work on both new and old platforms it is not always a question of using this late version of three.js, and then using the 2d canvas renderer with a later version of three.js as a later version of three.js might very well break on older platforms.
+Doing this sorth of thing can prove to be very time consuming, and often it is just not worth the hassle.